rehierl/node-tree-outliner/2-0-core-design/5-0-subsection.md

 **CLARIFICATION**
 A parent section always has more content nodes than any of its inner sections.

-That is, because for each inner section, the parent section contains at least the inner section's sectioning node.
+That is because for each inner section, the parent section contains at least the inner section's sectioning node.
 Which is, because no sectioning node belongs to its own section.